compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

 For this tutorial I have created a small test dataset with 10000 read pairs from human RNAseq data, so it should run within the hour and you should see that the alignments are completed.

 We will now create a sample manifest file, which is in `csv` format.
-For this tutorial we copy the manifest below into a text file and save it in `/users/username` as `sample_manifest_min.csv`
+Copy the manifest below into a text file and save it in `/users/username` as `sample_manifest_min.csv`

 ```
 samp_1299,/gpfs/scratch/aragaven/rnaseq_test/PE_hg/Cb2_1.gz,/gpfs/scratch/aragaven/rnaseq_test/PE_hg/Cb2_2.gz